What are Breakthrough Products?

 Breakthrough products establish a completely new market or revolutionize competition and consumer preferences in an existing market.
 The products enjoy the advantage of being the first movers in the market and are able to establish an early market share lead.
 Although all breakthrough products are first movers, they may not succeed in the marketplace in the long run.

-In many cases, imitation products are able to identify the weaknesses of breakthrough products and use them as a means to gain an advantage.
-As breakthrough products are the first to enter into the marketplace, they generally come with less sophisticated designs and are priced relatively higher.
-The situation leaves significant room for new products to refine their designs and offer a lower-priced competitive product while still offering all the features of the breakthrough product.
+In many cases, imitation products are able to identify the weaknesses of breakthrough products and use them as a means to gain an advantage in the marketplace.
+As breakthrough products are the first to enter the marketplace, they generally come with less sophisticated designs and are priced relatively higher.
+This situation leaves significant room for new products to refine their designs and offer a lower-priced competitive product that may offer even more than the original.

 For example, consider the Apple iPhone – a breakthrough product.
 The iPhone revolutionized the way people use their phones.
-Suddenly, people can now use their phones to listen to music; it also created a new industry that was geared towards mobile phone accessories.
-As we’ve seen in the marketplace, it did not take long for overseas manufacturers to create an identical Apple iPhone and at a lower price point (think of Chinese replicas), or for Android phones to copy the iPhone’s features.
+Suddenly, people could now use their phones to listen to music.
+The iPhone also created a new industry that was geared toward mobile phone accessories.
+As we’ve seen in the marketplace, it did not take long for overseas manufacturers to create an “identical” Apple iPhone and at a lower price point (think of Chinese replicas), or for Android phones to copy the iPhone’s features.

 Challenges in Creating a Breakthrough Product

 Creating a breakthrough product is a challenging task.
 Companies spend extensive amounts of dollars on research and development to develop breakthrough products.
-There is a myriad of challenges in creating a breakthrough product, among many, are:
+There is a myriad of challenges in creating a breakthrough product, including the following:

 1. Concept generation